stream-protocol/payment-platform/README.md

-# Project: StreamPay™ / StreamFinance - Disbursement Platform
+# Project: StreamPay™ Payment Platform

 ## Introduction

 StreamPay™ operates on the Solana and FUEL testnet and offers a seamless DAO creation experience, eliminating the need for coding knowledge within organizations.
 Fuel Blockchain is The World's Fastest Modular Execution Layer.
-The StreamPay platform facilitates smooth payments to users and other DAOs through Payout and Funding proposals, supported by transparent voting mechanisms.
+The StreamPay™ platform facilitates smooth payments to users and other DAOs through Payout and Funding proposals, supported by transparent voting mechanisms.
 Our product also provides Crypto streaming and Payment channels for real-time transactions with minimal gas fees.
-With decentralized contract (programs) deployment for each DAO, Stream, or Channel, StreamPay™ / StreamFinance ensures secure and efficient fund management.
+With decentralized contract (programs) deployment for each DAO, Stream, or Channel, the StreamPay™ platform ensures secure and efficient fund management.

-Our vision extends beyond payments; we plan to integrate StreamPay™ into remote jobs markets, empowering users with transformative features.
+Our vision extends beyond payments; we plan to integrate the StreamPay™ platform into remote jobs markets, empowering users with transformative features.

 ## Table of Contents